 Kathy is a retired adjunct professor at the University of Cincinnati College of Law, where she taught Trial Practice.
 She is the author of Federal Criminal Procedure Litigation Manual and a coauthor of Sixth Circuit Practice Manual.
-Among her many honors are the 2015 Distinguished Alumnus Award of the University of Cincinnati College of Law, the 2015 Outstanding Achievement Award of the Cincinnati Women’s Political Caucus, the 2011 John P. Kiely Professionalism Award from the Cincinnati Bar Association, the 2005 Nettie Cronise Lutes Award from the Ohio State Bar Association and her recognition in Ohio Super Lawyers® for Criminal Defense: White Collar.
-She was recognized as one of the “Top 50 Women Attorneys in Ohio” by Ohio Super Lawyers® for 2015.
+Among her many honors are the 2018 John L. Muething Lifetime Achievement Award and the 2011 John P. Kiely Professionalism Award, both from the Cincinnati Bar Association, the 2011 Distinguished Alumnus Award of the University of Cincinnati College of Law, the 2015 Outstanding Achievement Award of the Cincinnati Women’s Political Caucus, and the 2005 Nettie Cronise Lutes Award from the Ohio State Bar Association.
+She has been recognized in Ohio Super Lawyers® for Criminal Defense: White Collar, and is listed as one of the "Top 25 Women Cincinnati Super Lawyers®,” "Top 50 Women Attorneys in Ohio " and “Top 100 Ohio Super Lawyers®” by Ohio Super Lawyers®.
 In addition, Kathy is a Fellow of the American College of Trial Lawyers.

 - U.S. Court of Appeals for the Sixth Circuit

 - U.S. District Court for the Northern District of Ohio